Access to Higher Education

 Access is designed to take you on to a wide range of higher education courses including The Open University and Plymouth University Foundation Degrees available at Strode College.

 Many students are interested in careers such as nursing, teaching or social work, but others progress on to a diverse range of courses, such as psychology and engineering.

 Award: Access to HE Diploma

 Length: 1 Year

-Fee: Fees may apply to students over 19 years, price on application.
-Students aged 24 and over can apply for an FE 24+ Advanced Loan.
+Tuition fee: Fees may apply to students over 19 years, price on application.
+Students aged 24+ can apply for a 24+ Advanced Learning Loan.